Training Without Treats: Effective Alternatives From A Cat Trainer

 Let’s look at an example that you may be familiar with in humans.
 While classically the example given is if you eat your vegetables, you can have ice cream for dessert, I think there’s a better example.
 Ice cream in itself could be a reinforcer and while the behavior of eating it could satisfy the Premack principle, it’s a bit too food related to really differentiate using food as a reinforcement method.

 Instead, think back to when you’d come home from school as a kid.
 Chances are your parents would tell you to do your homework.
 If they were smart, they would unconsciously use the Premack principle and tell you if you do your homework, you can play video games after.
 If you didn’t like video games, you can insert whichever activity you liked doing instead, but the principle is the same.
-The more desirable behavior (playing video games) is contingent upon the less desirable behavior (doing homework) being done so you likely eventually began doing your homework immediately upon returning home so you can play Nintendo!
+The more desirable behavior (playing video games) is contingent upon the less desirable behavior (doing homework) being done first so you likely eventually began doing your homework immediately upon returning home so you can play Nintendo.

 Side note: Speaking of Nintendo, did you know there’s a cat-themed Mario game for Switch?
 You can get a cat suit in the game that lets you claw at your enemies!
 There are even Peach and Mario Cat Amiibos available!
 Nintendo really knows how to pander to me because I definitely preordered them when they first came out…